UG4/ProMesh/readme_compilation.txt

 Please have a look at Tetgen's licensing (www.tetgen.org).

-Please install Qt5, e.g. for Linux from:
+Please install Qt6, e.g. for Linux from:
     http://download.qt-project.org/official_releases/online_installers/qt-opensource-linux-x64-online.run
+    or with the system package manager

 or e.g. on Ubuntu simply by calling